+plaintiff

+the party

+commencing a

+civil action in

+a court of first

+instance

-Identify and explain the characteristics of a legal system and the main sources of Australian law plaintiff The party commencing a civil action in a court of first instance breaks the law, the punishment they receive should they be caught will be perceived by the community to be fair.
-(Note that often neither the victim nor the offender will think that is the case.)
-Similarly, if a person is injured because of the actions of another-for example, because of a person's negligence or a breach of contract-the community assumes that the legal system will ensure that the plaintiff (the injured party) will receive fair compensation for the damage they have suffered.
-It is assumed by the community and the parties that they will receive a fair trial.
+Similarly, if a person is injured because of the actions of another-for example, because of a person's negligence or a breach of contract-this may involve a civil action and the community assumes that the legal system will ensure that the plaintiff (the injured party) will receive fair compensation for the damage they have suffered.
+It is assumed by the community and the parties that they will receive a fair hearing from the judge (trials in civil matters in all jurisdictions have been largely abolished).

 But it is also unrealistic to believe that our legal system is absolutely foolproof and just, because it isn't.
 Humans are not foolproof, and as laws are made by humans, they will not be foolproof either.
 As society evolves, it is to be hoped that the legal system will also evolve and that existing injustices will gradually disappear and be replaced by fairness.